 There are a limited amount of image file formats that web browsers can display.
 They are:

 |.jpg or .jpeg

 ||Graphics Interchange Format

 ||images that can be described mathematically using vector graphic shapes

 What is acceptable image quality?

-When image file sizes are reduced The specifics of what constitutes an acceptable image is subjective.
+When image file sizes are reduced the resulting file quality is usually reduced.
+The specifics of what constitutes an acceptable image is subjective.
 Some of the factors that are taken into consideration are:

 - If the image is of a featured product or person, the image quality ought to be commensurate with that relative value or importance of what is depicted.